Kaixhin/dockerfiles/vnc/README.md

 vnc
 ===
-Ubuntu Core 14.04 + LXDE desktop + Firefox browser with a TightVNC server.
+Ubuntu Core 14.04 + LXDE desktop + Firefox browser + TightVNC server.
 Runs as a daemon by default by using tail.

 Build
 -----